ahobsonsayers/twigots/README.md

 ```
 Desired event: Taylor Swift
 Actual event: Miss Americana: A Tribute to Taylor Swift
-Similarity score: 1 <- This is a exact match, but it is probably not the event we want
+Similarity score: 1 <- This is an exact match, but it is probably not the event we want
 ```

-For a more in depth explanation of the string matching algorithm, [see this PR](https://github.com/ahobsonsayers/twigots/pull/2).
+For a more in-depth explanation of the string matching algorithm, [see this PR](https://github.com/ahobsonsayers/twigots/pull/2).

 ### Normalization